SolitairyCiber/ObsidianNotes/Linux/Logs/Log Chopping Command Line.md

 Linux Pipes

 In the previous section, we introduced some Linux commands that will be useful for investigation.
-To utilise all these commands and produce an output that can provide meaningful information, we can use Linux Pipes.
+To utilize all these commands and produce an output that can provide meaningful information, we can use Linux Pipes.

 In Linux or Unix-like operating systems, a **pipe** (or the "|" character) is a way to connect two or more commands to make them work together seamlessly.
 It allows you to take the **output** of one command and use it as the input for another command.
 We'll introduce more commands by going through some use cases.